elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-energy-requirement-for-the-sodiumpotassium-pump-and-why-is-it-necessary-for-cellular-function.md

 url: /learn/health-studies/questions/what-is-the-energy-requirement-for-the-sodiumpotassium-pump-and-why-is-it-necessary-for-cellular-function
 score: -1.0
 related_article1:
-    id: 168952
+    id: 168949
-    title: How does temperature affect membrane fluidity, and what role does cholesterol play in this process?
+    title: >-
+        How do saturated and unsaturated fatty acids influence membrane fluidity?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-temperature-affect-membrane-fluidity-and-what-role-does-cholesterol-play-in-this-process
+    url: /learn/health-studies/questions/how-do-saturated-and-unsaturated-fatty-acids-influence-membrane-fluidity
 related_article2:
-    id: 168958
+    id: 168946
-    title: Describe the mechanism and function of the sodium-potassium pump in active transport.
+    title: >-
+        Explain the structure-function relationship in biomolecules and how it relates to their levels of structure.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-mechanism-and-function-of-the-sodiumpotassium-pump-in-active-transport
+    url: /learn/health-studies/questions/explain-the-structurefunction-relationship-in-biomolecules-and-how-it-relates-to-their-levels-of-structure
 related_article3:
-    id: 168947
+    id: 168952
-    title: What types of chemical bonds are crucial for biomolecule stability, and how do they contribute to the molecule's function?
+    title: >-
+        How does temperature affect membrane fluidity, and what role does cholesterol play in this process?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-types-of-chemical-bonds-are-crucial-for-biomolecule-stability-and-how-do-they-contribute-to-the-molecules-function
+    url: /learn/health-studies/questions/how-does-temperature-affect-membrane-fluidity-and-what-role-does-cholesterol-play-in-this-process
 related_article4:
-    id: 168947
+    id: 168960
-    title: What types of chemical bonds are crucial for biomolecule stability, and how do they contribute to the molecule's function?
+    title: >-
+        Define endocytosis and exocytosis and explain their roles in cellular transport.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-types-of-chemical-bonds-are-crucial-for-biomolecule-stability-and-how-do-they-contribute-to-the-molecules-function
+    url: /learn/health-studies/questions/define-endocytosis-and-exocytosis-and-explain-their-roles-in-cellular-transport
 related_article5:
-    id: 168947
+    id: 168945
-    title: What types of chemical bonds are crucial for biomolecule stability, and how do they contribute to the molecule's function?
+    title: >-
+        How do polar and non-polar groups affect the solubility and interaction of biomolecules?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-types-of-chemical-bonds-are-crucial-for-biomolecule-stability-and-how-do-they-contribute-to-the-molecules-function
+    url: /learn/health-studies/questions/how-do-polar-and-nonpolar-groups-affect-the-solubility-and-interaction-of-biomolecules
 ---

 &nbsp;